sph-mn/sph-web-publish/readme.md

 * call `sph-web-publish upload {remote}` after having added a remote to the config file

 # features
+* manage website content in a directory and upload it to a server
 * create site navigation and content with special expressions in markdown
-* thumbnails for images are generated
-* source files are by default included in a separate directory next to compiled files
-* composable cli to add custom markdown layout, hooks, additional markdown scm expressions, etc
+* composable cli to add a custom markdown layout, hooks, markdown inline scm expressions and more
+* default handlers for thumbnails and including sources in a separate directory next to compiled files

 # example markdown
 ```
 # test markdown source

     %scm + 1 2 3
-    %scm table
+    %scm link-files "test.html" "guides/*html"
-      ("http://example.com" "example.com" "this is a description")
-      ("http://example.com" "example.com" "this is a description")
-      ("http://example.com" "example.com" "this is a description")

 [link](http://sph.mn)